FrancescoChemello/Computers-and-Networks-Security-Project/README.md

 Computers and Networks Security - 2024/25

 ## Overview ##
-This project implements a lightweight **Intrusion Detection System (IDS)** based on the **Aho-Corasick algorithm** for string matching.
+This project implements a simple **Host-based Intrusion Prevention System (HIPS)** based on the **Aho-Corasick algorithm** for string matching.
 It is designed to detect malicious patterns in HTTP requests, such as *SQL injection* and *Shellshock attacks*.

 The system includes:
 * A custom implementation of the Aho-Corasick algorithm for *exact-matching* keyword detection.